knpuniversity/symfony2-rest/knpu/episode1/tightening-up-response.md

 ```

 Woh!
 That exploded!
 This is Symfony's HTML exception page.
 It *is* our 404
 error, but it's in HTML instead of JSON.
 Why?
-Internally, Symfony's has a
+Internally, Symfony has a
 request format, which defaults to `html`.
 If you change that to `json`, you'll
 get JSON errors.
 If you're curious about this, google for `Symfony request _format`.